 The basics of RSVP involve experimental trials in which a series of images is shown rapidly, one after the other.
 Images usually remain in a display for less than 200 ms, before being replaced by another image, making extensive processing of the images difficult.

 Start by making a basic RSVP program.
-Set it to present streams of large black lowercase letters (Helvetica font) in the center of the display, each one lasting only 50 ms. The letters should take up about 2.5 inches vertically and 1.5 inches horizontally.
+Set it to present streams of large black lowercase letters (Helvetica font) in the center of the display, each one lasting only 50 ms. The letters should take up about 2.5 in vertically and 1.5 in horizontally.
 Figure 1 schematizes an RSVP sequence.

 Now, to make this an attention capture program, do as follows:

-Make trials that are 30 images long —i.e. there will be 30 characters displayed, each for 50 ms, making each trial 1.5 seconds total.
+Make trials that are 30 images long —i.e. there will be 30 characters displayed, each for 50 ms, making each trial 1.5 s total.

 28 of the characters in each trial are lowercase letters as just described, but two are numbers.